A Brief History:

 FADDCreatives was born in 2020 out of the covid lock down, with the team keen to reach out and support the community during difficult times.

 Back with another fantastic team!
 Coordinator Sam Sherriff, Assistant coordinators Hannah Wingfield, and Leah Gurr, Design Specialist Jilly Noble, and Creative Facilitator Kirsty Baxter!
 Sam, Hannah and Leah are back, alongside two previous participants and volunteers to FADD.
-We’ve enjoyed creating mini projects, developing FADDCreatives, and working on FADD2021 this year.
-It’s always inspiring to work with creatives of all ages and backgrounds, but more so when we’re all going through a difficult year.
+We’ve enjoyed creating mini projects, developing FADDCreatives, and working on the project.
+It’s always inspiring to work with creatives of all ages and backgrounds, but more so when we’re all going through a difficult time, especially in 2020 and 2021.
 We’ve been reminded of the strengths and place for creativity, and were inspired to connect, share and support our community even more so.
-We have had a successful online exhibition following another busy January with over 100 people taking part again.
+We had a successful online exhibition in 2021 following another busy January with over 100 people taking part again.
 Our favourite elements to the online exhibition was being able to involve participants over the weekend with competitions, giveaways, blogs, art workshops and artist showcases.
+In 2022, we were reminded of the eclectic, fun and admiring ability participants have to surprise us with their creative minds and skills in January.
+Despite the team’s personal commitments affecting the completion of a in-person exhibition following January, the team were still able to focus efforts to support the community as fadd creatives, and as FADD, hosting a social meet in person (hurrah!) and in the form of mini projects, bringing people together and encouraging creativity once more.

 Cover image: Jilly Noble.